Jack-Overflow/rxjs-http-client/README.md

 <h1>Changes!</h1>

+Please update to 1.1.8 for latest stable version.

 This now works as an NPM package...
 I apologise for anyone who's downloaded this and found that it just didn't work.
 This has been rectified.